-3 years full-time
+3 years full-time (plus optional placement year)

-This current and highly relevant degree gives you a broad understanding of economics and finance, focusing on the principles of macro- and microeconomics and econometrics and their impact on the world around us, from the individual to organisational level and on a global scale.
+This course focuses on the principles of macro- and microeconomics and econometrics and their impact on the world around us, from the individual to organisational level and on a global scale.

 You will gain an extensive knowledge of economic and financial theory and will develop strong analytical, empirical and interpretive skills that are highly valued by employers and that will put you ahead of the game in terms of employability.

 Taught by experts with significant industry and research experience, if you are interested in a future in the financial services industry – working in areas such as banking, accountancy, insurance and investment analysis or financial management – then this is the course for you.

 This course is accredited by the Chartered Institute for Securities & Investment (CISI).
 Our partner status ensures you can take CISI professional exams at a significant discount price.
 You'll be offered CISI free membership, membership events and resources, opportunities to network with CISI practitioners.
 We fully sponsors some students to take the CISI Level "L3 Introduction to Investment" exam.
 You can also compete in the UK universities competition: the CISI educational trust award.

 We’re 14th in the UK for research - according to the Times Higher Education’s ranking of the latest REF results (2021).

 The Department received an Athena SWAN Bronze Award in 2020 in recognition of our commitment to gender equality.

 We're ranked 9th for 'overall satisfaction' in Economics of the Russell Group universities included in the National Student Survey 2022